In Vitro Fertilization: Unnatural Selection

 These reports show:

-- According to epidemiologist John L. Kiely of the National Center for Health Statistics, due to the increased use of fertility drugs, multiple births (and prematurity) increased rapidly from 1972 to 1989.
-The incidents of triplets rose 156%, quadruplets 356%, and quintuplets and greater numbers of babies 182% during this period.13 As scientists perfected the procedures (and resorted increasingly to “selective abortion”), this percentage stabilized at about 9% of all births by 2016.14
+• According to epidemiologist John L. Kiely of the National Center for Health Statistics, due to the increased use of fertility drugs, multiple births (and prematurity) increased rapidly from 1972 to 1989.
+The incidents of triplets rose 156%, quadruplets 356%, and quintuplets and greater numbers of babies 182% during this period.12 As scientists perfected the procedures (and resorted increasingly to “selective abortion”), this percentage stabilized at about 3.2% of all live births today.13

-- The highest success rate (31%) for healthy term single births is currently achieved among women under 35 years old using their own (non‑donor) frozen eggs.
-This rate declines steadily by age until it becomes about 3% for women more than 44 years old.15 Success rates rest primarily on three variables: whether or not the eggs are frozen, the quality of donor eggs, and the age of the mother.
+• The highest success rate (37.6%) for healthy term single births is currently achieved among women under 35 years old using their own (non‑donor) frozen eggs.
+This rate declines steadily by age until it becomes about 18.8% for women above 40 years of age.14 Success rates rest primarily on three variables: whether or not the eggs are frozen, the quality of donor eggs, and the age of the mother.

-- The estimated cost of a single uncomplicated in‑vitro fertilization procedure and delivery in 2017 using fresh, non‑donor gametes was about $27,000.16 This does not include several thousand additional dollars for a regimen of multiple prenatal genetic diagnoses (PGDs) that are usually part of the process.
+• The estimated cost of a single round of IVF as of 2023 is $21,600.
+However, most people need multiple rounds, and costs can change based on whether donor gametes are used.15 This does not include several thousand additional dollars for a regimen of multiple prenatal genetic diagnoses (PGDs) that are usually part of the process.

 Conclusion